A Tale of Two Schalmei – What is a Schalmei?

 Photo: Andreas Praefcke, Public domain, via Wikimedia Commons

-Fun story, when Martin first created the instrument, he presented it to Kaiser Wilhelm II, who totally misunderstood that it was for music, he attached it to his car as a horn.
-(I’m not sure if he blew into it, or if he had an assistant for that).
-He also declared the instrument an “Imperial Privilege”, meaning it could only be played at special events.
-As a result, the instrument was slow to take off… Still, the first Schalmei band formed in 1913.
+A fun story.
+When Martin first created the instrument, he presented it to Kaiser Wilhelm II, who completely misunderstood that it was for music; he attached it to his car as a horn.
+(I’m not sure if he blew into it or if he had an assistant for that).
+He also declared the instrument an “Imperial Privilege,” meaning it could only be played at special events.
+As a result, the instrument was slow to take off.
+Still, the first Schalmei band formed in 1913.

 The Schalmei’s popularity took off in the 1920s when unemployed war veterans in the Ruhr used them to perform their socialist songs.
-Makes sense, the instrument was easy to learn, and certainly loud enough to attract attention.
-Schalmei bands became common fixtures at Turnvereine (Gymnastics Halls) and at Communist Party Meetings.
+It makes sense; the instrument was easy to learn and certainly loud enough to attract attention.
+Schalmei bands became common fixtures at Turnvereine (Gymnastics Halls) and Communist Party Meetings.
 In 1933, the unimpressed National Socialist Party banned the Schalmei, and the instrument disappeared for a while.

 Today, the Martins Trompete/ Schalmei still has its fans!
 Because it’s easy and fun.